flynx/pWiki/bootstrap/Doc/Path.md

 **EmptyToDo**
 Used as a template for new/empty ToDo pages.

-XXX mechanics not yet decided...

 Located at: Templates/EmptyToDo

 **EmptyOutline**
 Used as a template for new/empty outline pages.

-XXX mechanics not yet decided...

 Located at: Templates/EmptyOutline